nicm42/100-days-of-code-v2/log.md

 **Day 36: 13th July 2020**
 Finished the dinosaur game - which is now the dragon jupming game.
 And then when I tried it on mobile I found some things to change, so I will do that tomorrow.
 The sounds turned out to be a pain because I did the game over one first.
 When I press Play Again the page then reloads and the browser doesn't think I've pressed anything, if I haven't jumped.
 That was fixed by jumping before dying.
 I could put a lot of work in to fix that, but it's not going to be the end of the world if there's no sound on game over.
 Plus I've spent a lot of time on this game and have other things I want to get to, so it's time to stop adding in features.

+**Day 37: 14th July 2020**
+Finished off the dragon jupming game - sorting out a few bits that didn't work on mobile.
+As useful as VS Code's live server is, using Gulp is better because then I can use it to check the page on mobile without having to upload it to somewhere.
+I also sorted out the focus states on my portfolio and added the Dragon Jumping Game to it.
+I also finished off the Pirate Island Conquer series on Codewars.